-Currently, for companies in the early stages of gene therapy, most vector production is still carried out via transient transfection.
-However, for clinical trials, much larger amounts of material are required.
-Not only is this costly using current approaches, there are also more requirements around batch-to-batch consistency, higher titres needed, and improved vector quality and safety for GMP.
+Currently, for companies in the early stages (up to Phase 2 clinical trials) of gene therapy, most vector production is still carried out via transient transfection with multiple plasmids.
+However, for Phase 3 and beyond, much larger amounts of material are required.
+Not only is this costly using current approaches, there are also more requirements around batch-to-batch consistency, higher titres needed as available commercial manufacturing capacity is at a premium, and improved vector quality and safety for GMP.

 Using the tools developed by Solentim for stable cell line development, some of our first gene therapy customers have already developed and banked stable high producer clones, with demonstrated monoclonality, in less than 3 months.